 A health and safety policy is an important document that a business can use to outline its health and safety standards.

-Download our free health and safety policy template to make sure you’re covered and read on to find out why you need one, what yours should include, and how to make sure it complies with the law.
+Keep reading to learn what to include in your own health and safety policy to make sure you’re covered – and also find out why you need one and how to make sure it complies with the law.

 Whether you’re self-employed, run a partnership, or a limited company, a health and safety policy is an important document that all businesses need to have.